Supervisor's Name: Laurie Hendren

 Project end date: Friday, April 13, 2018

-This project will be advised by Prof. Hendren with additional mentoring by the development team.
+This project will be advised by Prof. Laurie Hendren, with support by the Opal development team.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.